lrfinotti/cybr201_book/12-Factorization.md

 Given a certain range, how large must $B$ be so that a random element $n$ in that range has a "good chance" of being $B$-smooth?
 :::

-These questions are in fact relevant to *all* modern factorization methods and we will come back to them in {prf:ref}`smooth-numbers` below.
+These questions are in fact relevant to *all* modern factorization methods and we will come back to them in the [Smooth Numbers section](#smooth-numbers) below.

 +++

 (sec-diff-squares)=
 ## Factorization via Difference of Squares

+We will now introduce another more efficient factorization algorithm.
 We start with the following definition:

 :::{prf:definition} Perfect Square
 :label: def-perfect_square